rumekk/rumekk/README.md

 ###

 <p align="left">My name is Bernard and I'm Computer Science student with passion to coding and computer science.
-Here you can find some of my projects.</p>
+Here you can find some of my projects.
+I'm trying to stay open-minded and find my path in this tech world.
+Right now, I'm delving deeper into backend development and machine learning.</p>

 ###